werf/werf/docs/pages/how_to/build_run_and_push.md

 ## Step 2: Build and Run the Application

-Let's build and run our firs application.
+Let's build and run our first application.

 1.  `cd` to the project root directory.